Foundation Degree Early Childhood Studies

 There are no exams on the foundation year and the foundation degree; instead, you will be assessed using a range of methods throughout the academic year.

 Entry is welcomed from mature learners, those with sector experience, and those who have taken non-traditional paths through education.
 A Levels or vocational qualifications (64 UCAS tariff points) or substantial and relevant work experience in an appropriate sector is also considered.
 Entry is welcome from mature students with relevant experience in place of these qualifications.

 Appropriate subject areas will normally be in the discipline of children’s care and development, education, psychology, sociology, health and social care, and related subjects, however qualifications in other subjects may be considered and discussed at interview.
-Learners without the relevant GCSE grades may be considered if they plan to undertake further study towards those qualifications.
+If you do not have the relevant GCSE grades, you may still be considered if you plan to undertake further study towards those qualifications.

 When you complete the foundation degree, you can top-up your studies to the BA (Hons) Early Childhood Studies, BA (Hons) Education, or the BA (Hons) Professional Development (Childhood Studies).
 Flexible distance learning is also available under the FLECS system via the University of Plymouth.

 A: For more information about course fees, please visit www.petroc.ac.uk/hefees

 Q: Do I need to be working with children?

 A: No – but you will need to be eligible to work with children (provide a DBS certificate) and find a work placement in a relevant field during the Foundation Degree.